xioxium/eth_series/doc/show3.md

 #### I have left the best part for the next show
 I will write a smart contract with some funky methods to play with and waste a bit of rinkeby ETH, just like some human beings do with real money money jump here crash there, I 'll do the same to have fun.

+have a good alchemist day, chose wisely if you want to be the 27 years tortured Campanella or to be burnt in a public square like our beloved Giordano Bruno.
+Hugs y'all!